xavdid/lolapi/README.md

 All of the code from both can be found in `dictmaker.py`.

 ##I want to play in the sandbox!
 Cool!
-Clone the repo, install the requirements (`pip install requirements.txt`) and run battle (`python battle.py`)!
-At this point, you shouldn't get any errors, but... well, we know how that works.
-Kindy contact me through git or email me at beamneocube (at) gmail (dot) com to report bugs.
+You can download current files from the webapp (http://lolapi.herokuapp.com).
+Make sure to install requirements (`pip install requirements.txt`) and then just run `python battle.py`!

 ###Notable changes in the sandbox vs the real LoL client
 Firstly, the sandbox is commandline.
 One second passes per actual action taken.
 You can reduce cooldowns to non-whole numbers, but you still can't use the ability until the cooldown is < 0.
 The big change is in attack speed- since there wasn't a great way to adjust the time frame, each attack is your AD*your attack speed.
 So, if your attack speed is only .7, you would have only launched most of your attack, so you don't get the full value.